benlcb/JavaByteC/README.md

 Use the JavaByteC Assembler to generate classes from textfiles or in-code Java strings.

 ## 2. User Guide
-To download and use the compiler go to the **target** folder and download the newest jar file with included dependencies.
+To download and use the compiler go to the **snapshots** folder and download the newest jar file with included dependencies.

 ### The API